sicily’s aeolian islands

 Apart from the history and cuisine, the Aeolian Islands are a UNESCO World Heritage Site, renowned for their ecological and geological treasures.
 The diverse geological landscapes of the islands include spectacular volcanic formations such as craters, lava flows, and the "sciara" — steep slopes of volcanic debris.
 These features provide unique opportunities for scientific research and education.
 Moreover, the islands support a variety of ecosystems, hosting endemic species and a rich marine biodiversity that benefits from the surrounding nutrient-rich waters.

 Nowhere else in Italy, or arguably in the Mediterranean, will you find such a rich tapestry of history, culture, mythology, ecology, and cuisine.
 Are you ready to immerse yourself in this unique paradise?
-Join our Aeolian Odyssey this June 21-28!
+Join us in Sicily & the Aeolian Islands this June 13-24!

 Previous